HL7/fhir-shorthand/input/pagecontent/reference.md

   Id: yoga-code-system
   Title: "Yoga Code System"
   Description:  "A brief vocabulary of yoga-related terms."
+  // url, status, purpose, and other metadata could be defined here using caret syntax (omitted)
   * #Sirsasana "Headstand"
       "An pose that involves standing on one's head."
   * #Halasana "Plough Pose"